Which is better PEX pipe or copper pipe

 Hire a Professional

-For any major plumbing project, it's best to hire a licensed and experienced plumber who can properly install PEX or copper pipes and ensure the system is working safely and efficiently.
+For most plumbing projects, it's best to hire a licensed and experienced plumber to ensure the job is done correctly and safely.

 Frequently Asked Questions

-When should I use copper pipe instead of PEX?
+When should I use copper pipe over PEX?

-Copper pipe may be preferred in certain applications, such as when running pipe through walls or in areas with high heat, as it is more resistant to damage.
+Copper pipe may be a better choice in certain situations, such as when running pipe through concrete or in areas with high heat exposure.

 Connect with certified professionals in your area